huggingface/blog/audio-datasets.md

     return input_length < MAX_DURATION_IN_SECONDS
 ```

-We can apply this filtering function to all of our training examples using 🤗 Dataset's [`filter`](https://huggingface.co/docs/datasets/process#select-and-filter)
+We can apply this filtering function to all of our training examples using 🤗 Datasets' [`filter`](https://huggingface.co/docs/datasets/process#select-and-filter)
 method, keeping all samples that are shorter than 30s (True) and discarding those that are longer (False):

 ```python
 gigaspeech["train"] = gigaspeech["train"].filter(is_audio_length_in_range, input_columns=["input_length"])
 ```

 And with that, we have the GigaSpeech dataset fully prepared for our model!
-This required just 13 lines of Python
+This process required 13 lines of Python
-code in total, right from loading the dataset to the final filtering step.
+code, from loading the dataset to the final filtering step.

 Keeping the notebook as general as possible, we only performed the fundamental data preparation steps.
 However, there
 is no restriction to the functions you can apply to your audio dataset.
 You can extend the function `prepare_dataset`